 Many dispensaries across the country, like Medicine Men, are encouraging online orders.
 There’s an array of delivery services in states with legalized cannabis.
-It’s the safest way to buy cannabis at the moment, according to Vander Veer:
+Assuming you know where to buy weed online, it’s the safest way to buy cannabis at the moment, according to Vander Veer:

 We’re encouraging online orders.
 So customers can go to our website site, place an order and it will be ready for them to pick up at our store.
 They can be in and out in 30 seconds.
 On the floor of our dispensaries, we have tape that to ensure that we’re maintaining six feet of distance between every customer.
 All of our budtenders are wearing gloves and using hand sanitizer or washing their hands in between each transaction.”